apache/incubator-wayang/wayang-profiler/src/main/scala/README.md

 [comment]: # (See the License for the specific language governing permissions and)
 [comment]: # (limitations under the License.)

-In this folder it was created to avoid error in the parameters of the variables
+This directory was created to avoid errors with the parameters from variables